Introducing this Guide

 The first two options have actual group meditation retreats, where a specific method is offered, and are excellent for people without an established practice (and also those who do!).

-If you do have an established practice, and are looking for a top-notch monastic environment (which generally means little-to-no personal instruction), here’s three excellent choices:
+If you do have an established practice and are looking for a top-notch monastic environment (which generally means little-to-no personal instruction), here are three excellent choices:

 3) Wat Tam Doi Tohn.
-As of 2013, they offered monthly 5 day meditation retreats and also allowed meditators to stay on for independent practice (not sure what the situation is nowadays).
+As of 2013, they offered monthly 5-day meditation retreats and also allowed meditators to stay on for independent practice (not sure what the situation is nowadays).
 I found the teacher very inspiring and radiant, though he doesn’t speak English.
 During a retreat, there is a translator and you will receive group interviews, but if you’re there at other times, you’re likely on your own.
-The conditions are more than sufficient, and there’s a couple sweet caves to meditate in.
+The conditions are more than sufficient, and there are a couple sweet caves to meditate in.

 5) Wat Pah Nanachat.
 This is probably the most famous & well-respected Thai Monastery that is readily accessible to Westerners.
 It was originally started by Ajahn Chah, one of the pre-eminent meditation masters of the past 100 years, and was created specifically for Westerners.
 There will be plenty of English spoken, and many other Western monastics and laypeople will be present.
 I’ve never been here, though from what I understand, it’s a little on the social side, but also is rooted in very deep practice, and gives a good taste of Thai monastic life.
 You really can’t go wrong with a visit here.